wenceorg/phys52015/site/content/coursework/_index.md

 {{< /hint >}}

 {{< hint info >}}
+### Updates 2021/01/04

+Textual benchmark output advertised the wrong order of timing data.
+It is `Min, Max, Mean, Standard deviation`.
+The JSON output is correct.
+Update the `bench.c` file to correct this error.

 ### Updates 2020/12/11

 Added link to descriptors for written work in [mark scheme]({{< ref